EivindSt/course-info/policy.md

 but must be completed to at least the level of passing (>60 points per lab).
 You will not be told your grade points, only pass/fail.

-####Labs 6 - 7:
+####Lab 6:
-The last two lab handins will be two larger projects which will require a significant amount of work.
-We expect students to form groups and work together on these lab handins.
-For these lab handins the passing level will also be > 60 points per lab.
+The last lab handin will be a larger project which will require a significant amount of work.
+We expect students to form groups and work together on this lab handin.
+For this lab handin the passing level will also be > 60 points per lab.
 We will evaluate each handin separately and give the group a joint grade per lab. **The final lab grade will be determined by the oral examination/demo in the lab.
 The oral exam will be conducted individually.**